return42/sphkerneldoc/linux_src_doc/sound/soc/intel/atom/sst-atom-controls_c.rst

 Fills the widget pointer in the kcontrol private data, and also fills the kcontrol pointer in the widget private data.

-Widget pointer is used to send the algo/gain in the .\ :c:func:`put`\  handler if the widget is powerd on.
+Widget pointer is used to send the algo/gain in the .put() handler if the widget is powerd on.

 Kcontrol pointer is used to send the algo/gain in the widget power ON/OFF